xiaolei-lab/SIMER/README.md

 ## Optional
 **[back to top](#contents)**
-If you want to control mating process by designed pedigree.
+If you want to control mating process by user designed pedigree.

 **pedigree**, pedigree information, the first column is sample id, the second column is paternal id, and the third column is maternal id.
 Note that the individuals in the pedigree data file do not need to be sorted by the date of birth, and the missing value can be replaced by NA or 0.